MikeTheWebDev/Angular-Firebase-Crud/README.md

-# Angular-Firebase-Crud
+# angdash
-This is an angular social network CRUD application that uses firebase's api for the backend

-To start the application, use "grunt serve" or "grunt server" from the command line in the directory you have stored the application.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.